 No Start, No Spark | 1997 Chrysler Sebring | 2.5

-97 sebring distributor big 300x225 Photographgood cam and crank signal I pulled the distributor cap off to check spark right at the coil that is located in the distributor housing.
+This 1997 Chrysler Sebring with a 2.5 liter came in as a no start.
+The basic checks revealed a no spark condition.
+Instead of checking for a good cam and crank signal I pulled the distributor cap off to check spark right at the coil that is located in the distributor housing.
 With my spark tester hooked up to the coil I used my scan tool to actuate the coil spark test.
 I still did not have spark so I now know that I either have a coil, power, ground, or signal problem.
 I checked the power supply and had 12v.
 I than checked the signal from PCM.The PCM signal triggers a transistor in the distributor to fire the coil.
 Instead of using a test light like I do with other Chrysler’s, where the PCM coil driver is the actual ground for the coil, I used my logic probe.
 With the logic probe I could see that the PCM was attempting to fire the coil.
-I now knew I had a bad coil but did a currant test to confirm my belief.
-The currant test revealed a shorted coil, which you can see by how the amperage jumps straight up instead of having a nice even slope.
+I now knew I had a bad coil but did a current test to confirm my belief.
+The current test revealed a shorted coil, which you can see by how the amperage jumps straight up instead of having a nice even slope.
 I tested the new used coil to make sure it worked before I installed it.
 With every thing back in place the Sebring pop right off.
-Having the ability to see amperage in work really makes life easier.97 sebring coil big 300x225 Photograph
+Having the ability to see amperage in work really makes life easier.

-• stephen bell says:
+1. stephen bell

 Just to let you know after downloading your manual i throughly enjoy using my modis lab scope, keep up your excellent work.